 Central Asian countries, which have long historical and political ties to Russia, find themselves owning hand-me-down military equipment from the Kremlin.

-"Kazakhstan has more-modernised Russian military equipment than do other Central Asian countries, thanks to its generous defense budget," said Ruslan Nazarov, an international-relations analyst based in Nur-Sultan.
+"Kazakhstan has more-modernised Russian military equipment than do other Central Asian countries, thanks to its generous defence budget," said Ruslan Nazarov, an international-relations analyst based in Nur-Sultan.

 "On the other hand, Kyrgyzstan, Tajikistan, Uzbekistan and Turkmenistan mainly use old Soviet equipment, which today looks like museum pieces," he added.